ibm-cloud-docs/devsecops/devsecops-evidence.md

 ## v2 evidence collection
 {: #devsecops-v2-evidence-collection}

-V2 Evidence must be collected as near as possible to the process that created the result for an Evidence.
+The v2 evidence must be collected as near as possible to the process that created the result for an evidence.
 After each scan run, after each test for example.

 For collecting evidence, the [collect-evidence](/docs/devsecops?topic=devsecops-devsecops-collect-evidence) script can be used in the DevSecOps pipelines.

 ## v1 evidence collection
 {: #devsecops-v1-evidence-collection}

+The v1 evidence collection is the legacy evidence collection.
+To opt out of v1 evidence collection, see [Turning off legacy v1 evidence collection](/docs/devsecops?topic=devsecops-turn-off-v1-evidence).
+{: important}

 According to the [DevOps lifecycle](https://www.ibm.com/cloud/learn/devops-a-complete-guide#toc-how-devops-u5vApdai){: external}, the continuous integration and continuous delivery flows can be divided into three stages: code, build, and deploy.